rndlpz/CSE183-hw1/README.md

     python zipit.py

 This creates the file `submission.zip`.
-Submit this file to the Google form, and **be sure to press SUBMIT on the form**.
+Submit this file to this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSc592lfBot2-F-IHW6qM7tR0X15MdB6_9oC4zRMPY6WlIwvNA/viewform?usp=sf_link), and **be sure to press SUBMIT on the form**.
 Just uploading the file to the form is not enough.

 ## Sample solution